RG Life Hacks

 Wednesday Oct 05, 2022

-Dr James Fraser is an ACRRM Fellow with specific expertise in emergency medicine and medical education.
-Prior to the completion of his Fellowship, James had 25 years of emergency medicine experience, including as an Emergency Department Director.
-James has also held senior academic positions in Australian University medical programs and has been a team member for AMC medical school accreditations.In this podcast, Dr Fraser explains the role of assessment in your fellowship pathway.
-He discusses the different assessment modalities and offers insights into how to best prepare for and complete these assessments.
+Dr James Fraser is an ACRRM Fellow with extensive experience in emergency medicine and medical education.
+Prior to completing his Fellowship, he spent 25 years in emergency medicine, including serving as an Emergency Department Director.
+He has also held senior academic roles within Australian University medical programs and contributed to AMC medical school accreditation teams.

 References: